Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Acknowledgements

 \section{Acknowledgements}

-The research is partially supported by CONACyT grant A1-S-17364 and DGAPA grant IN113819 (Mexico).
-H.O.P. is grateful to Instituto de Ciencias Nucleares, UNAM, Mexico for kind hospitality where the present study was initiated and concluded.
+The research is partially supported by CONACyT grant A1-S-17364 and DGAPA grants IN113819, IN113022 (Mexico).
+A.V.T. thanks PASPA-UNAM for a support during his sabbatical stay at University of Miami, where this work was finished.
+H.O.P. is grateful to Instituto de Ciencias Nucleares, UNAM, Mexico for kind hospitality, where the present study was initiated and concluded.
+The authors thank anonymous referee for careful reading the paper and important insights.

+This work is dedicated to the memory of L.~Wolniewicz whom both authors had no privilege to meet personally but always considered as the exemplary scientist.
+The authors thank J.~Karwowski for interest to the present work and for the kind invitation to contribute to this volume.